Crockpot steak and potatoes is a great dinner idea that cooks all day by itself! Tender and delicious every time, slow cooker meals are the way to go.

 Whisk in some thickener to make a batch of gravy to serve with it too.
 I mean that is just comfort food on a plate if you ask me!

 First you’re going to choose your cut of choice.
 There are tons of possibilities and everyone has their preference regarding which style is best.
+We are talking about “regular” steaks, for something with more of a grain to it that needs to be cooked much longer like our slow cooker flank steak, use these directions instead.

 Most would say though that these are the best cuts of beef for slow cooking; chuck steak, round steak, blade steak, topside, silverside, skirt steak, or (gravy) beef for results you’ll love.